THE WATER DEFENDERS

 The book has been favorably reviewed and reported on in The New Yorker, Foreign Affairs, Ms. Magazine, Maryknoll Magazine, The Revelator, The American Prospect, The Journal of Peasant Studies, and beyond.

-The Water Defenders won the 2021-222 Malott Prize for Recording Community Activism, as well as the 2021 Juan E. Méndez Book Award for Human Rights in Latin America, and a Philippines National Book Award for Best Book in the Social Sciences in 2023.
+The Water Defenders won the 2021-222 Malott Prize for Recording Community Activism, the 2021 Juan E. Méndez Book Award for Human Rights in Latin America, and a Philippines National Book Award for Best Book in the Social Sciences in 2023.

 Reviews and Interviews

 In McKibben’s “Passing the Mic” column, he interviews American University professor Robin Broad about her new book, “The Water Defenders,” co-authored with IPS director John Cavanagh.
 Read the interview here.

 “In this gripping page-turner, Broad and Cavanagh narrate the uplifting story of how a global coalition of environmental activists, labor unions, and religious leaders blocked a Canadian firm from opening a gold mine that threatened fragile watersheds in rural El Salvador.”